"Climate change is not a future problem - it's here and now"

 The percentage of the population exposed to what the IPCC calls ‘deadly heat stress’ is projected to increase from today’s 30 per cent to up to nearly 80 per cent by the end of the century, depending on future warming.

 In addition, the report highlights that climate-related weather extremes are increasingly driving displacement.
+These are just a few examples of some of the day-to-day problems people are facing because of climate change.

 However, progress on climate adaptation has been uneven, with the gaps between what is needed and what has been achieved being starkly felt by those living in lower-income countries.